 Hemp Jeans Might Save the Planet

 If it’s one thing that true cannabis lovers cherish, it’s the earth.
-After all, it’s nature that brought us this wild growing, wonder plant that can do everything from make us giggle uncontrollably to helping children live with severe epilepsy and everything in between.
+After all, it’s nature that brought us this wild growing, wonder plant that can do everything from make us giggle uncontrollably to help children live with severe epilepsy and everything in between.
 Not everyone is cut out to be an eco-warrior and that’s okay, but we can all do our part by making small lifestyle changes that have a serious impact over time.
-One small change you can make is how you buy your jeans.
+Two small changes to make today are finding sustainable alternatives to new denim and adding more hemp jeans to your wardrobe.

-Fresh, potable water is a privilege on this planet, with 780 million people lacking access to fresh water.
+Potable water is a privilege on this planet, with 780 million people lacking access to fresh water.
 Some of those people live here in the United States in states like Delaware, Michigan, Idaho, Kansas and Nevada; 2 million Americans, specifically.
-Sadly, most of those people are ethnic minorities like our Native American populations.
+Sadly, most of the people lacking access are ethnic minorities like our Native American populations.
 Black and Latinx households are 5 times more likely to lack basic water access than white households.
-And naturally, the communities that are most affected fall well below the poverty line.
-Now that you know that, using on average 12,000 gallons of water to create a single pair of jeans seems a bit wasteful, doesn’t it?
+And naturally, most affected communities fall well below the poverty line.
+With those facts in mind, using on average 12,000 gallons of water to create a single pair of jeans seems a bit wasteful, doesn’t it?

 That’s right, about 1,800 gallons of water are required just to grow enough cotton to produce a single pair of blue jeans.
 The remaining production processes such as dyeing, and washing have been estimated to use up almost 10,000 gallons of water.
 But don’t panic!
-We can’t live without our jeans either, so we’ve got solutions.
+We can’t live without our jeans either, so we’ve got solutions, including hemp.

 1. Buy vintage/secondhand.
 Spend the money that would’ve gone to water-sucking new jeans and instead splurge on a fabulous vintage pair.
 Everywhere from upscale consignment stores to your local thrift shop has racks of denim for you to browse through.
 All that wear and fading that comes with a new pair of fashion jeans costs water.
 Buy used for a natural faded, distressed or aged look!